Korsakov (town): Economy

 Up until the 1990s, Korsakov was a major base for the Russian Far Eastern fishing fleet.
-It was the home of the Base for Ocean Shipping—Baza Okeanicheskogo Rybolovstva (BOR)—which, however, went bankrupt during the post-Soviet recession, perhaps for no better reason than downright looting of state property.
-The thousands of fishermen employed by the BOR continued their work for private fishing companies, which usually operated small fishing boats not far off the coast, often without licenses.
+It was the home of the Base for Ocean Shipping, Baza Okeanicheskogo Rybolovstva (BOR), which went bankrupt during the post-Soviet recession.
+The thousands of fishermen employed by the BOR continued their work for private fishing companies, which usually operated small fishing boats not far off the coast, often without licences.
 The catch (primarily crab) was sold in Japan for hard currency, mainly in Wakkanai.
 Fishermen purchased Japanese electronics and used cars.
-This semi-illicit, semi-barter economy had a certain positive economic effect on Korsakov, though it inevitably contributed to organized crime.
+This semi-illicit, semi-barter economy had a certain positive economic effect on Korsakov, though it contributed to organised crime.

-Among other large economic units in Korsakov was a factory, which produced cardboard boxes—Fabrika Gofrirovannoy Tary.
-The factory operated on run-down equipment, probably left over from the Japanese times, and was visible to anyone in Korsakov, as it featured a tall chimney.
+Among other large economic units in Korsakov was a factory, which produced cardboard boxes; Fabrika Gofrirovannoy Tary.
+The factory operated on run-down equipment, possibly left over from the Japanese times, and was visible to anyone in Korsakov, as it featured a tall chimney.
 Gennady Zlivko, formerly a mayor of the town, was once a director of this factory.
 It has long since gone bankrupt, and its tall chimney, no longer emitting black smoke, is the only thing that reminds one of the earlier years of Korsakov's economy.

 Korsakov is also the closest town to the huge LNG plant, constructed within the framework of the Sakhalin-2 project.

 Demographics

 Curiously, at the early stage of settlement (late 1890s), men in Korsakovsky outnumbered women almost by a factor of ten.
-In 1897, for example, 1510 males and 192 females lived in the town.
-This imbalance is explained by the fact that the majority of Korsakov's inhabitants were prisoners and prison-keepers—in both categories males predominated.
-The district of Korsakovsky (in 1897 covering 66762 square verst) was home to 4659 males and 2194 females—a much better proportion (fort excluding).
+In 1897, for example, 1,510 males and 192 females lived in the town.
+This imbalance was due to the majority of Korsakov's inhabitants being prisoners and prison-keepers; in both males predominated.
+The ethnic make-up, by mother tongue, was 63.2% Russian, 10.5% Ukrainian, 7.3% Tatar, 6.3% Polish, 2.2% Japanese, 2.0% Belarusian, 1.3% German, 0.9% Lithuanian, 0.8% Circassian.
+The district of Korsakovsky (in 1897 covering 6,6762 square verst) had a population of 4,659 males and 2,194 females.

-The town's population stood at its highest (just over 45 thousand) in the late 1980s, whereupon it experienced significant decline as inhabitants fled economic downturn by moving to neighboring Yuzhno-Sakhalinsk or to continental Russia.
-Evidently, Korsakov's population remains in decline, although no longer as sharp as in the 1990s.
+The town's population was at its highest (just over 45,000) in the late 1980s, whereupon it experienced significant decline as inhabitants fled economic downturn by moving to neighboring Yuzhno-Sakhalinsk or to continental Russia.
+Korsakov's population remains in decline, although no longer as sharp as in the 1990s.

 The demographic make-up is primarily ethnic Russian with a large ethnic Korean minority.